Alcohol and Drug Use Statistics in Coral Springs, FL

-To find other Coral Springs drug rehabs or alcohol rehabs that offer discounted or free treatment, you can search online for “drug rehabs near me” or “alcohol rehabs near me.”
-Then contact each facility in your search results to ask if they offer any type of financial aid you can qualify for.
+To find other Coral Springs alcohol rehabs that offer discounted or free treatment, you can contact each facility you’re interested in to ask if they offer any type of financial aid you can qualify for.

 Paying for Rehab With Private Insurance

 If you carry private health insurance, whether it’s a Marketplace or employer-sponsored plan, it should partially or fully cover addiction treatment.
 But if you want to use insurance, you must select a drug or alcohol rehab in Coral Springs that accepts your plan.

 At least 15 treatment centers in the Coral Springs area take private insurance from various major providers, including Aetna, Cigna, Florida Blue, and others.7 If you don’t already know what your plan will cover, call your provider to find out, so you can plan for any out-of-pocket expenses.

 Paying for Rehab With Medicare or Medicaid